 I found that a lack of essential nutrients left me drained.
 It turns out that when your body doesn't get the right fuel, your energy levels plummet, making it tough to perform even basic tasks, let alone work out.

 Another sign of under-eating is having issues in your digestive tract.

-According to research, a lack of nutrients such as essential amino acids, the building blocks of protein, can cause inflammation to the small intestines, resulting in indigestion, poor absorption, and compromising overall health .
+According to Medical News Today, a lack of nutrients such as essential amino acids, the building blocks of protein, can cause inflammation of the small intestines, resulting in indigestion, poor absorption, and compromising overall health .